Is it really a spider?

 When a new species of spider is first discovered, researchers professionally describe it and draw diagrams of the tiny details that make that spider unique.
 These diagrams are incredibly detailed and meticulously drawn to exactly match the spiders’ parts; they are not “rough sketches.”
 The most important areas that are drawn are the fully-developed reproductive organs, which means the epigynum of the female spider and the pedipalp of the male (see images below for location of those organs on the spider’s body).
 Those organs of the spider are unique to each species.
 They are a sort of lock and key system, one that is as unique as our fingerprints are.
 For many species, an examination of both the outer and the inner structures of the female’s epigynum is necessary, which means an actual dissection must take place at some point.
 Even more difficult, some species are haplogyne, meaning they have no outer epigynum, and they have to be dissected to begin with.
 Colors and patterns of many spiders can be extremely variable, whereas genital structures typically remain a constant across most specimens of the same species.
 We say “most” there because, even still, there are some species that exhibit variation even in their genitalia, and that’s something you come across as you grow more experienced with identification… it’s yet another thing making species level spider identification difficult.
 In recent times, we have the help of DNA sequencing, but even that can be problematic.

 Scientific papers and related literature are the spider identifier’s best friend.
 You need books, you need papers, you need all that you can get!
 You cannot identify a known spider without standing on the shoulders of those that came before you and recorded information.
 The drawings previously mentioned are published in papers in scientific journals and books.
 One of the trickiest parts of spider identification is first figuring out which papers have the information you require and then finding out where, or how, you can obtain said papers.
 Thankfully, nowadays we have the assistance of the most wonderful and powerful resource!
 World renowned arachnologist, Norman Platnick, created a website called The World Spider Catalog.
-The website is hosted by the American Museum of Natural History and it lists every officially described species of spider and all the citation for the published literature that contains information on each one.
+The website is hosted by the American Museum of Natural History and it lists every officially described species of spider and all the citation for the published literature that contains taxonomic information on each one.
 (Even changes in taxonomy are recorded there!)
 Keep in mind that the list contains only papers that have been published.
 Unpublished literature will have to be found using other means.
+Also, the Catalog is only updated to reflect new changes every six months, around June and January of each year, so it’s possible that the newest changes may not always be immediately seen there.

 An important note that needs to be thrown in here is that many taxonomic keys are old and out-dated.
 The study of spiders is quite honestly still in its infancy, even though we have really come so far from where we used to be.
 There is still much work to be done, more to be learned, and many, many groups to be revised.
 This is perhaps one of the main reasons spider identification can be difficult.
 If there’s no current data on something, you’re just stuck… and will have to wait until the group is revised and new literature published which, well, might be a really long time in many cases.